Employment

 Key Local Labour Market Insights

-Total local employment reached 4,230 in September 2025, it decreased by 260 jobs from August and fell by 80 jobs year-over-year.
+Total local employment stands at 4,190 in December 2025, it declined by 50 jobs from November and contracted by 170 jobs year-over-year.

-The local employment rate reached 60.1%.
-It fell of 3.9 percentage points
+The local employment rate reached 59.2%.
+It declined by 0.8 percentage points

-from August and contracted by 2.2 percentage points from same month last year.
+from November and fell by 4.1 percentage points from same month last year.

-Local unemployment rate is 7.2%.
-It fell by 1.1 percentage points month-over-month, and expanded by 1.6 percentage points year-over-year.
+Local unemployment rate reached 7.9%.
+It rose by 1.2 percentage points month-over-month, and rose by 1.8 percentage points year-over-year.

 Employment Trends

-Total employment in September 2025 was 4,230, showing a substantial decrease of 260. from September, employment levels reduced by 80, showing weakness.
+Total employment in December 2025 was 4,190, showing a steady decrease of 50 from the previous month.
+From December last year, employment levels dropped by 170, showing weakness.

 Scroll down to explore more data